jwestgard/transcribe-md/README.md

 # transcribe-md
-Scripts for digital collections transcription project
+Scripts for a digital collections transcription project.

-Project uses Omeka with the Scripto plugin and MediaWiki to manage transcription files.
-These scripts are designed to facilitate the migration of content out of our Fedora repository and into Omeka.
+This project uses Omeka with the Scripto plugin and MediaWiki to manage transcription files.
+These scripts are designed to facilitate the migration of content (both images and metadata) from a Fedora repository into Omeka.